 In #24 Oshkosh, WI, you can check out some chilly ice sculpting at the University of Wisconsin’s winter carnival.
 In #25, Cleveland, TN, Christian Lee University students can grab some barbeque and listen to bluegrass bands every summer to immerse themselves in their new local culture.

 If the weight of your piggy bank is your top concern, head down to Mississippi’s Hub City, #21 Hattiesburg, the top-25 city with the highest overall affordability score.
-The home of the Mississippi State University Golden Eagles outshines 24 of the top 25 cities for tuition affordability, with an average college tuition of $3394.17.
+The home of The University of Southern Mississippi outshines 24 of the top 25 cities for tuition affordability, with an average college tuition of $3394.17.